w33ts/dank-memer-wiki/Items/Lootboxes.md

 title: Lootboxes
 description: Learn about the various lootboxes obtainable in Dank Memer, including god boxes, daily boxes, meme boxes, box box, pepe boxes, and more.
 published: true
-date: 2024-04-02T16:09:38.155Z
+date: 2024-06-08T03:35:55.259Z
 tags: meme, daily, daily box, normie, normie box, meme box, dank box, pepe box, work box, developer box, god box, wedding gift, old box, patreon box, dank memer wiki, dankmemer wiki
 editor: markdown
 dateCreated: 2023-04-30T21:31:15.011Z
 ---

 # Lootboxes
 Lootboxes are reward boxes you can open for a chance at a list of possible rewards.
 Each lootbox has a different set of rewards possible, and you can view them on the <a href="/Bot-features/Currency-Commands/Basic-Commands#Item" target="_blank">/item</a> page for that box.
 Most lootboxes are obtainable from running commands, but some can also be purchased with gems in the <a href="/Bot-features/Currency-Commands/Basic-Commands#GemShop" target="_blank">gem shop</a>.
+You can see the current market value, net value, and more about these items on the <a href="https://dankmemer.lol/items" target="_blank">Dank Memer Website</a>.

 > The below info gives you a general idea of where to find each item, but is not a complete list of every possible location and simply gives a few main sources.
 {.is-info}